Santh0shKr1shna/Fashio-ChatBot/README.md

 # Fashion-ChatBot
+## Flipkart GRiD 5.0 Software Development Track
-A conversational chat bot built using GenAI to help with your fashion needs
+A conversational chatbot built using GenAI to help with your fashion needs.

+## Problem Statement

+## Our solution

+## Tech Stack

+## Modules